 Many Christians are confused about the Rapture vs Second Coming of Christ thus leading to an outright unbelief in the Pretribulational Rapture or both events altogether.

 While we address this topic in our End Time Questions and Answers, in this article I will discuss the differences between the two prophetic events which will occur at two different times for two different reasons in prophecy.
 Beside, why would Christians choose to believe that there will be no Pretribulational Rapture?
 Do they want to go through the Tribulation?
 I’m mean really.
-Let’s take a look at the facts:Continue reading “Rapture vs Second Coming”
+Let’s take a look at detailed facts that distinguish the two prophetic events:Continue reading “Rapture vs Second Coming”

 What Is the End Time?

 Referred to as the latter years, latter days, and the last days in both the Old and New Testaments, the End Time is a period of years characterized by momentous, world-wide troublesome times and hardships, political and economic turbulence, natural disasters, wars and famines.

 These occurrences will reach a pivotal point with the removal of the Lord’s people, known in Christendom as the ‘Rapture.’
 This phenomenon will usher in the dreadful 7-year Tribulation Period marked by the emergence of One World Government; a global political leader; a global religious leader; and God’s wrath upon the unrepentant by which millions will die.
 The Tribulation Period will conclude with the Battle of Armageddon and the Second Coming of Jesus Christ.Continue reading “End Time Questions & Answers”